Our Faculty & Staff

 Marley earned her B.A. from Connecticut College in Psychology-based Human Relations and German Studies.
 Shortly after graduation, she began her impactful career in education in Oakland Unified School District, where she fostered a passion for educating students of diverse ages and backgrounds.
 In 2012, she received her Multiple Subjects Teaching Credential at Cal State East Bay.
 In 2014, Marley began teaching at Silver Oak, while simultaneously working on her Montessori Secondary I & II Credential through the American Montessori Society (AMS).
 She additionally has a Masters of Education from Taft University.
 Marley serves yearly on WASC and AMS Accreditation teams, is a member of the Montessori Life Editorial Board and is also a published writer.

 David has more than 40 years of business management experience from Best Newspaper Carrier in Metropolitan DC as a High School student to Chief Financial Officer of a NASDAQ listed high technology company with products inside more cell phones than Apple’s iPhone.
 To support age-appropriate education like Montessori schools for our children, he completed a $7 million capital campaign project in Metropolitan DC and modified an Early Childhood license in California to help two Waldorf Nursery to Grade 12 schools increase enrollment.
-Mr. Wu is an alumnus of DC Public Schools before he matriculated into Princeton University, and was a licensed physics and engineering teacher in DC Public Schools in 2017.
-He played football both in high school and college where he was the Best All-Around Defensive Player of the year for the Varsity Lightweight Football league that had former players like President Jimmy Carter and Secretaries George Shultz and Donald Rumsfeld.
+Mr. Wu is a DC Public Schools alumnus and a licensed physics and engineering teacher there in 2017.
+He was an all-star soccer player who also played football both in high school and college where he was Princeton’s Best All-Around Defensive Player of the year in a Varsity Lightweight Football league that had former players like President Jimmy Carter and Secretaries George Shultz and Donald Rumsfeld.
+In the Fall of 2019, he was the Silver Oak High School Men’s Soccer Team head coach when he practiced the Montessori principle of listening to the students who were led by two seniors.
+With two assistant coaches plus guidance from a former Stanford University soccer player, the team won Divisional Championship for the first time, with six players on the first/second all-star teams.
 He has BSE and MSE Engineering degrees, a Wharton MBA, and CPA, CMA, and Certified Forensic Accountant credentials.
 Married with three adult children, his passion is Moral Innovations that balance morality with innovation to sustain progress for humanity.

 Mental Health Specialist